Snowflake-Labs/sfquickstarts/site/sfguides/src/production_ready_rag_with_trulens_snowflake_cortex/production_ready_rag_trulens_snowflake_cortex.md

 We'll do this by creating a custom python class with each the methods we need.
 We'll also add TruLens instrumentation with the `@instrument` decorator to our app.

-The first thing we need to do however, is to set the database connection where we'll log the traces and evaluation results from our application.
+The first thing we need to do however, is to [set the database connection to Snowflake](https://www.trulens.org/trulens_eval/tracking/logging/where_to_log/log_in_snowflake/#logging-in-snowflake) where we'll log the traces and evaluation results from our application.
 This way we have a stored record that we can use to understand the app's performance.
 This is done when initializing `Tru`.

 ```python
 from trulens_eval import Tru